kubedb/cli/docs/concepts/memcached.md

       cpu: "500m"
 ```
 ### spec.replicas
 `spec.replicas` is an optional field that specifies the number of desired Instances/Replicas of Memcached database.
-If you do not specify .spec.replicas, then it defaults to 1..
+If you do not specify .spec.replicas, then it defaults to 1.

 ### spec.version
 `spec.version` is a required field specifying the version of Memcached database.
-Currently the supported value is `1.5.3-alpine`.
+Here the database version is [`1.5.3-alpine`](https://hub.docker.com/r/library/memcached/tags/).

 ### spec.nodeSelector